From WWII Invention to WiFi 7: The Evolution of Wireless Technology

 2002: Technological improvements with each generation

 By 2002, WiFi speeds were already up to 54Mbps on the 2.4GHz frequency band, with the introduction of 802.11a (WiFi 2) and 802.11g (WiFi 3).
-This was in response to the now growing introduction of WiFi-enabled laptops and mobile devices, for which more and more consumers were getting their hands on.
+This was in response to the growing adoption of WiFi-enabled laptops and mobile devices.

-In 2009, WiFi 802.11n (or WiFi 4) was developed following the introduction of the Apple iPhone and other smartphones, allowing the possibility of connectivity for multiple devices without compromising speeds, and adding a new frequency band simultaneously (2.4GHz and 5GHz) with speeds of up to 600Mbps* Theoretically up to 4 x 150Mbps per antenna!
+In 2009, WiFi 802.11n (WiFi 4) was developed following the introduction of the Apple iPhone and other smartphones, allowing the possibility of connectivity for multiple devices without compromising speeds.
+It added simultaneous 2.4GHz and 5GHz bands with speeds of up to 600Mbps (theoretically 4 × 150Mbps per antenna).

 Smartphones: The Game Changers